 As impact investors invest in companies with different impact thesis, they struggle to define the theory of change for each investment.
 Hence they fail in collecting results from investees.
 While some social impact-first try to go deeper, they still do not build capacity with investees on measuring social impact due to lack of impact intentions and dedicated impact accounting budget line item.

-For example, the following figure illustrates a typically matured funder when they collect results from their investee or grantees; each has its own proprietary data sources, programs that may not even keep track of impact specific to each funding cycle.
+A typically matured funder when they collect results from their investee or grantees; each has its own proprietary data sources, programs that may not even keep track of impact specific to each funding cycle.
 As a result, aggregated results may not provide better results.
 Even if they do, it rarely understands stakeholder outcomes.

 CSR and Community Foundation often struggle to aggregate impact as their funds are often limited or lack a long-term approach.
 These organizations should take a cue from some promising and emerging models.